 Last, but certainly not least, are specialized trailers.
 These trailers are made for very specific types of shipments or freight, ensuring those goods arrive safe and sound without any damage.

-This type of trailer can carry freight of around 200,000 pounds or more.
+This type of trailer can carry a freight of around 200,000 pounds or more.
 However, the dimensions of this trailer are unique and depend on state regulations.

 With all the information on the different types of trailers for hauling goods, it’s time to find the right freight trailer for you.
 Depending on the goods you’re shipping, their weight, dimensions, and any special care needs, you can narrow down this list of 18 to find the perfect trailer for your next shipment.
 With the right trailer, you’re better guaranteeing the safe, damage-free transportation of goods - and who doesn’t want that?